Top Selling Agent!

-This is a major reason to hire a professional with the skills and experience to do the job done right the first time.
+This is a major reason to hire a professional with the skills and experience to do the job right the first time.

 Are you paying for a professional with long-time business credentials?
 Or is your agent new to real estate?
 If so, their inexperience might cost you money and time on the market.

 Some agents transitioned to real estate because they thought it's easy.
 It's not.
 Still, others are in it for the money, hoping to succeed.
-There are 5,000 real estate agents in Rhode Island alone, many part-time.
+There are more than 5,000 real estate agents in Rhode Island alone, many part-time.
 Eighty-percent of home sales are completed by twenty-percent of licensed agents, most of those 20% are full-time professionals, according to statistics.

 You won't know how good your agent is until you have a deal, or are close to a deal.
 That's where everything hopefully comes together.
 Experience and skill-sets play a major role in keeping a deal together.
 Anybody can plant a For Sale sign in your yard and key data into the Multiple Listing Service database.
 It's quite another matter to bring a deal to the closing table where your get your money.

 Teams, Networks, Groups - all commonplace now with agents who are not necessarily brokers but act like one.

 Is the agent you're thinking of signing a listing contract with personally involved in every aspect of trying to sell your property.
 Maybe not.